arcus/education_modules/sql_intermediate/sql_intermediate.md

 **Aggregate functions** can be used to get a single value related the values for multiple rows of data in some meaningful way.
 This aggregation could be a numerical statistic, like the sum or standard deviation of a number of rows, or it could pull out a special value, like the minimum or maximum value (this works as well for strings, in which case it would be the first or last value in alphabetical order).
 There are many other possibilities as well, like giving a count of rows or pulling a value at random from the rows.

-See the table below for a list of the most commonly used aggregate functions**:
+See the table below for a list of the most commonly used aggregate functions:

 |Function|Description|
 |:---|:---|